 Dennis promoted to new position at CMC Salida

-Colorado Mountain College recently promoted Amy Dennis to the position of assistant dean of Student Affairs at CMC Salida.
+Colorado Mountain College recently promoted Amy Stanley to the position of assistant dean of Student Affairs at CMC Salida.

 Dennis originally began her career at the college in 2016, as the site coordinator for Chaffee County.
 With her knowledge of the region and her background in education, she has been instrumental in the formation of the college’s newest location.